allenai/dolma/README.md

 <img alt="Dolma's official logo.
 It's dolma written in yellow, round lowercase letters over a blue background." src="https://github.com/allenai/dolma/blob/main/res/logo.png?raw=true" width="100%">

+Dolma is two things:

+1. **Dolma Dataset**: an open dataset of 3 trillion tokens from a diverse mix of web content, academic publications, code, books, and encyclopedic materials.
+2. **Dolma Toolkit**: a high-performance toolkit for curating datasets for language modeling.

+## Dolma Dataset

 Dolma is an open dataset of 3 trillion tokens from a diverse mix of web content, academic publications, code, books, and encyclopedic materials.
 It was created as a training corpus for [OLMo](https://allenai.org/olmo), AI2 language model.

 Dolma is available for download on the HuggingFace 🤗 Hub: [`huggingface.co/datasets/allenai/dolma`](https://huggingface.co/datasets/allenai/dolma).
 To access Dolma, users must agree to the terms of the terms of [AI2 ImpACT License for Medium Risk Artifacts](https://allenai.org/licenses/impact-mr).
 You can also read more about Dolma in [our announcement](https://blog.allenai.org/dolma-3-trillion-tokens-open-llm-corpus-9a0ff4b8da64), as well as by consulting its [data sheet](https://drive.google.com/file/d/12gOf5I5RytsD159nSP7iim_5zN31FCXq/view?usp=drive_link).

+## Dolma Toolkit

+The Dolma Toolkit is a series of high-performance tools for curating datasets for language modeling.
+It is designed to be highly portable between different compute environments, including local machines, clusters, and cloud computing environments.

+The toolkit opera

 This repository contains tools for generating and inspecting Dolma.
 To get started, install the Dolma Python library from [PyPI](https://pypi.org/project/dolma/).